 GeneCards Summary for JAK2 Gene

 JAK2 (Janus Kinase 2) is a Protein Coding gene.
-Diseases associated with JAK2 include polycythemia vera, somatic and thrombocythemia 3.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with JAK2 include Thrombocythemia 3 and Polycythemia Vera, Somatic.
+Among its related pathways are AGE/RAGE pathway and RET signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TYK2.
+An important paralog of this gene is JAK3.